Charles Osgood: Personal life and death

 Osgood's first marriage to Theresa Audette ended in divorce after 16 years.
 He and his second wife, Jeanne Crafton, had five children, who were raised in Englewood, New Jersey.
 When they became empty nesters, Osgood and his wife moved to a 12-room duplex on West 57th Street at 7th Avenue in New York City.
+Osgood also maintained a summer home in Sainte-Maxime on the French Riviera from 1997 until his death, using a basement studio to record his radio broadcasts.

-Osgood died from complications of dementia at his home in Saddle River, New Jersey, on January 23, 2024, at age 91.
+He died from complications of dementia at his home in Saddle River, New Jersey, on January 23, 2024, at age 91.
 CBS News Sunday Morning dedicated its full January 28, 2024, broadcast to celebrating Osgood's life and work.